qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 different states; say 5 state changes.
 That makes 1500 writes per second.

-Note that we have room to manoeuver with sharding.
+Note that we have room to maneuver with sharding.
 Contrary to the SQL database of GitLab itself, which is more or less monolithic across all projects, there is no functional requirement to co-locate any two repositories on the same Gitaly server, nor on the same Praefect